Srivastavvaibhaw/Automatic-Railway-Barricade-System/README.md

 Currently, railway barricades are operated manually.
-It can be operated automatically using IoT.
+We implemented to operate it automatically using IoT.